-FEMA's NRI utilizes data from multiple sources including historical hazard events, hazard intensity, exposure of people and property to hazards, socioeconomic factors, and community resilience indicators.
+FEMA's NRI is a dataset and online tool to help illustrate the U.S. communities most at risk for 18 natural hazards.
+It was designed and built by FEMA in close collaboration with various stakeholders and partners in academia; local, state and federal government; and private industry.
+The NRI utilizes data from multiple sources including historical hazard events, hazard intensity, exposure of people and property to hazards, socioeconomic factors, and community resilience indicators.
 The NRI also incorporates hazard data to determine the frequency and intensity of various natural hazards.
 This information helps assess the likelihood of specific hazards occurring in different regions.

 The NRI considers the exposure of communities to hazards and incorporates factors such as population density, infrastructure systems, and critical facilities that may be at risk during a hazard event.
 The NRI also generates risk scores for communities across the U.S. that provide a relative ranking of areas based on their overall risk level.
 This helps to identify areas that may require additional resources and attention for mitigation and planning efforts.
 The NRI risk equation includes 3 components.
 EAL represents the average economic loss in dollars resulting from natural hazards each year.
 The Community Risk Factor is a scaling factor that incorporates social vulnerability (the susceptibility of social groups to the adverse impacts of natural hazards) and community resilience (the ability of a community to prepare for anticipated natural hazards, adapt to changing conditions, and withstand and recover rapidly from disruptions) into the NRI.
 The outcome, the risk index, represents the potential negative impacts of natural hazards.
-The NRI EAL score, and rating, represent a community's relative level of expected loss each year when compared to all other communities at the same level.48
+The NRI EAL score, and rating, represent a community's relative level of expected loss each year when compared to all other communities at the same level.